15.1 Pipeline Processing Overview

 TIME-TAG

 mode are corrected for the Doppler shift from the spacecraft motion and output as an uncalibrated event stream by the pipeline in a FITS binary table (rootname_tag.fits).
-The time-tag data stream is also integrated in time to produce an uncalibratedACCUM
+The time-tag data stream is subsequently integrated in time to produce an uncalibratedACCUM

 mode image (rootname_raw.fits) which is then passed through standard calibration.
 To correctTIME-TAG